stanfordnlp/stanza/_pages/installation_usage.md

 permalink: '/installation_usage.html'
 ---

-To use Stanza Neural Pipeline, you first need to install the package and download the model for the language you want to use.
-Then you can build the pipeline with downloaded models.
-Once the pipeline is built, you can process the document and get annotations.
+To use Stanza for text analysis, a first step is to install the package and download the models for the languages you want to analyze.
+After the download is done, an NLP pipeline can be constructed, which can process input documents and get annotations.

-For the usage information of Stanford CoreNLP Client, you can check out [here](corenlp_client.md).
+On this page, we mainly introduce the installation of Stanza and the usage of its neural pipeline.
+For usage information of the Stanford CoreNLP Python interface, you can check out [the CoreNLP Client page](corenlp_client.md).

 ## Installation

 Stanza supports Python 3.6 or later.
 We strongly recommend that you install Stanza from PyPI.
-This should also help resolve all of the dependencies of Stanza, for instance [PyTorch](https://pytorch.org/) 1.0.0 or above.
+This should also help resolve all of the dependencies of Stanza.
 If you already have [pip installed](https://pip.pypa.io/en/stable/installing/), simply run:
 ```bash
 pip install stanza
 ```

-If you currently have a previous version of `stanza` installed, use:
+If you currently have a previous version of `stanza` installed, upgrade your installation with:
 ```bash
 pip install stanza -U
 ```